- 1. HTTPS Always

 I disagree with the statement above entirely.
 Privacy is a right that we all deserve.

 Personally, I have taken a number of steps to try and maintain my own privacy where possible.
-So I think I would be remiss if I didn’t try and do the same for those awesome people who decide they want to come and read the content that I put out on this site.
+So I think I would be remiss if I didn’t try and do the same for those who decide they want to come and read the content that I put out on this site.

 Plus, it’s actually the law within the EU.